mrw1986/fftcg_companion/cline_docs/currentTask.md

    - Test that card labels are displayed correctly
    - Verify that quantity indicators are displayed correctly
    - Test that graded badges are displayed correctly

+## Card Details Page UI Fix Testing Strategy (Completed)

+1. Description Text Test
+   - Verify that "T:" is properly replaced with the dull.png image
+   - Test that the dull icon is properly aligned with the text
+   - Verify that other special formatting (EX BURST, [S], etc.) still works correctly
+   - Test with various card descriptions to ensure consistent styling

+2. Layout Test
+   - Verify that navigation buttons are properly positioned
+   - Test that the FAB menu expands and collapses correctly
+   - Verify that the card image is properly sized in both layouts
+   - Test that the layout adapts correctly to different screen sizes

+3. Full-Screen Image Viewer Test
+   - Verify that white borders are eliminated in the full-screen view
+   - Test that the CornerMaskWidget properly handles white corners
+   - Verify that the Hero animation works smoothly
+   - Test pinch-to-zoom functionality
+   - Verify that the image fills the available space while maintaining aspect ratio

+## UI Consistency Improvement Testing Strategy (Completed)

+1. Card Label Toggle Test
+   - Verify that the card label toggle works correctly in both the Cards and Collection pages
+   - Test that the state is independent for each page
+   - Verify that the toggle button appearance is consistent between pages
+   - Test that the toggle behavior is consistent between pages

+2. Filter Dialog Test
+   - Verify that the filter dialogs have consistent appearance between the Cards and Collection pages
+   - Test that the divider lines are removed in both dialogs
+   - Verify that all filters work correctly in the Collection page
+   - Test that both collection-specific filters and card filters can be applied together

+3. View Size Button Test
+   - Verify that the View Size button dynamically changes its size based on the selected size
+   - Test that the button appearance is consistent between the Cards and Collection pages
+   - Verify that the size transitions work correctly
+   - Test that the button behavior is consistent between pages

+4. Layout Test
+   - Verify that the padding between UI elements is consistent and visually appealing
+   - Test that the space between the appbar and Collection Stats card is reduced
+   - Verify that the space between the Collection Stats card and card images is reduced
+   - Test that the overall layout is compact and efficient

 ## Next Steps